Work release inmate on the run after killing at La. chicken plant, could be heading to Baton Rouge

 The person who gave Causey a ride has been taken into custody.

 Causey has an extensive criminal past dating back more than 30 years and has been arrested more than a dozen times for violent crimes in the Baton Rouge area.
-His last arrest was in 2014 in East Baton Rouge.
+His last arrest in 2014 was reported in East Baton Rouge.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.